authelia/authelia/BREAKING.md

 Authelia has been rewritten in Go for better performance and reliability.

-### Model of U2F devices in MongoDB
+### Model of U2F devices

-The model of U2F devices stored in MongoDB has been updated to better fit with the Go library handling U2F keys.
+The model of U2F devices has been updated to better fit with the Go library handling U2F keys.

 ### Removal of flag secure for SMTP notifier